3D LiDAR technology and processing software are increasingly becoming critical in numerous fields from people flow monitoring in Airports to Vehicles.

 The reflected pulses are detected by the system receiver and, since the speed of light is constant, the time of flight (ToF) is used to develop a distance map of the objects in the scene (i.e., the amount of time that elapses reveals how far away the object is from the source of the light).

-In the figure above, we illustrate how one single pulse of laser is used to measure the distance to the object.
 In practice, a LiDAR sensor can send millions of laser points per second in different directions in order to obtain a comprehensive understanding of the surroundings.

 The instantaneous three-dimensional data acquired by the sensor is referred to as a point cloud and is what is meant to be represented by the term "Frame" in the area of 3D LiDAR.
 This is analogous to a picture taken by a camera.
 A typical LiDAR will provide data at some 20 Frames per second.